RTC-research-group/OpenNAS/README.md

 </p>
 <h3>Installation</h3>
 <p align="justify">
-First step to use OpenNAS software is to download the repository from the RTC-OpenNAS GitHub main webpage.
+The first step to use OpenNAS software is to download the repository from the RTC-OpenNAS GitHub main webpage.
 Click on "Clone or download" button, and select "Download ZIP".
 </p>

 <p align="center">